 Home Care & Medicare Costs

-Assuming you qualify for Medicare’s home health benefit, Medicare will cover the costs of in-home skilled care, referring to medical care performed in your home by a licensed or certified nurse.
-Medicare will generally cover up to 8 hours per day and 28 hours per week, although some circumstances may grant additional coverage.
+Assuming you qualify for Medicare’s home health benefit, Medicare will cover the costs of in-home skilled care.
+Skilled care is medical care performed in your home by a licensed or certified nurse.
+Medicare will generally cover up to 8 hours per day and 28 hours per week.
+Some circumstances may grant additional coverage.

 Medicare should pay for home care service if your condition is temporary or chronic.